st-allan/Static-Sites-101/_pages/part-one.md

       Learning Outcome 5: Evaluate the Cost-Effectiveness of Different Web Hosting Platforms
     </b>
     <span class="f5 db lh-copy measure">
-      Evaluating: By the end of the training, participants will evaluate and compare the cost of self-hosting vs. using paid platforms like Wix or Squarespace, and provide a cost-benefit analysis with at least 70% of participants selecting an optimal solution for their portfolio based on personalized needs.
+      Evaluate: By the end of the training, participants will evaluate and compare the cost of self-hosting vs. using paid platforms like Wix or Squarespace, and provide a cost-benefit analysis with at least 70% of participants selecting an optimal solution for their portfolio based on personalized needs.
     </span>
   </li>
   <li class="pa3 pa4-ns">